 Criminal Vehicular Homicide generally occurs when someone who is grossly negligent or under the influence of alcohol or drugs, causes death of another as the result of operating a motor vehicle.

-If you have been accused of committing murder, manslaughter or criminal vehicular homicide, it is imperative that you seek the assistance of a Minnesota defense lawyer.
-Call our homicide defense lawyer directly at (612) 338-5007 for a free consultation and exercise your right to an aggressive defense.
+If you have been charged with murder, homicide, manslaughter, or criminal vehicular homicide, it is imperative that you seek the assistance of a Minnesota criminal defense lawyer.
+Call our homicide defense attorney directly at (612) 338-5007 for a free consultation and exercise your right to an aggressive defense.